 Clean water is an essential resource for hospitals.
 It is used in multiple locations (e.g. wards, canteens, toilets) for many different functions (e.g. dialysis, drinking, cleaning).
 In a hospital environment, water may not reach its intended tap, toilet or shower due to leaks.
 As water is an expensive resource, ensuring a healthcare facility carefully monitors its’ use is instrumental from both a financial and environmental perspective.
 Monitoring water usage on a regular basis is an essential element of good water management.

-Remember, a tap dripping once a second wastes about 10m3 (or 10,000 liters) of water a year!
+Remember: A tap dripping once a second wastes approx. 10m3 (or 10,000 litres) of water a year!

 Did You Know?

 CUH consumes around 180 million litres of water every year.
-Significant water usage savings have been achieved by CUH in recent years through identifying and repairing leaks on the hospital grounds and providing technical solutions.
+Significant reductions in water consumption have been achieved by CUH in recent years through the detection and repair of leaks across the campus.

 We are now benchmarking our water consumption based on the number of patient bed days we use each year.
-Chart 1 demonstrates how CUH has been performing since 2013.
-Chart 2 demonstrates how CUH has been performing in relation to other acute hospitals.
-The orange bar shows where CUH was in 2014 and the green bar is CUH at the end of 2015.
+Chart 1 demonstrates how CUH has been performing since 2016

 The table below demonstrates the total water consumption across the campus for the period 2016-2018.
 The increase in water volume in 2017 was due to a leak in the system which was addressed in December 2017.
 Water consumption has been reduced in 2018 due to leak repairs and water monitoring across the campus.